notasausage/pi-hole-unbound-wireguard/README.md

 ssh pi@192.168.x.x
 ```

-Where `pi` is the username on your Raspberry Pi and `192.168.x.x` is the static IP address you just setup.
+Where `pi` is the username on your Raspberry Pi and `192.168.x.x` is the static IP address you just set up.
 If your system supports [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) (Macs do by default), you should be able to use `raspberrypi.local` [in place of your IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md):

 ```shell
 ssh pi@raspberrypi.local